paranormalhacktivity/notes/finance/risk-and-reward.md

 affecting its price.

 ## Return Components
-- Capital Gains: Profit earned from the increas in the value of an investment
+- Capital Gains: Profit earned from the increase in the value of an investment

 - Dividends: Payments made by companies to shareholders out of their profits.